Minyus/kedro_mlflow/README.md

-# Kedro MLflow
+# Kedro MLflow (Basic limited-YAML example of PipelineX)

-A simple example project using Kedro, MLflow, and Scikit-learn
+A simple example project using Kedro, MLflow, and [PipelineX](https://github.com/Minyus/pipelinex) to run Scikit-learn tasks.
+If you are a YAML lover, you may prefer [full-YAML version](https://github.com/Minyus/pipelinex_sklearn).

 <p align="center">
 <img src="img/kedro_pipeline.png">